Thy word is very pure: therefore thy servant loveth it.

 From this we see that sins reside in the hearts and thoughts of men and women.
 Jesus on another occasion asked, “…’Why are you thinking evil in your hearts?”
 (Matthew 9.4).
 But those sins quickly move from the heart to the mouth and express themselves verbally; “…For the mouth speaks out of that which fills the heart.”
 (Matthew 12.34).
 It is these sins that defile a man or woman.

 The Bible is a map in that it points us to Jesus.
 It doesn’t simply present to us a philosophy, theory or ideology, but rather, it presents to us the person of Jesus Christ, who Himself can forgive, save and heal a lost soul.
-Jesus said, “You search the Scriptures because you think that in them you have eternal life; it is these that testify about Me; and you are unwilling to come to Me so that you may have life.”
-(John 5.39-40).
+Jesus said, “Search the scriptures; for in them ye think ye have eternal life: and they are they which testify of me.
+And ye will not come to me, that ye might have life.”
+(John 5.39-40KJV).

 The Old Testament prophets consistently taught that a person’s sins would be forgiven when they believed in Jesus (see Acts 10.43).
 However, those who fail to follow the directions of this great spiritual map end up lost in the darkness of sin.